ParaNames: A Massively Multilingual Entity Name Corpus: Data extraction and quality challenges

-In our analysis and the resource itself, we do not include language codes for the small number of languages for which only one name is present among the entities we extracted from Wikidata, as we do not think this constitutes meaningful representation of the language.
+In our analysis and the resource we distribute, if there is only a single name for a given language code across the entities we select, we do not include that name in our resource as having a single name would not constitute meaningful representation of the language.